 So what can we do? – Top Tips for Chapped Hands

 - First and foremost moisturise, moisturise, moisturise (then moisturise a bit more).
 Decanting creams into cosmetic sample pots so you can always have some in your bag, in the car, in a school bag and in a coat pocket means you’re not going to be caught short.
 WebMD recommends five to six applications a day and this certainly works for us but can be tricky to achieve if kids are at school or nursery all day.
 We go for before school, pick up time, tea time hand washing, bedtime and adult bedtime.
 If it’s really severe school will also sort out cream at lunch and breaktimes.

 - Gloves are a lifesaver, especially windproof ones – cracks heal faster if protected from air exposure.
 If your little one is inclined to forget to put them on or indeed abandon one somewhere random (a common problem we find!) go for the old school elastic through the sleeves trick.

-- Moisturise thoroughly at night – a good thick layer with a pair of ScratchSleeves on top to keep the cream in place and the sheets clean works brilliantly.
+- Moisturise thoroughly at night – a good thick layer of emollient with a pair of ScratchSleeves on top to keep the cream in place and the sheets clean works brilliantly.